-On Friday, multiple outlets reported that Shakira — yes, Shakira — is facing jail time in Spain over allegations of tax fraud.
+In July, multiple outlets reported that Shakira — yes, Shakira — was facing jail time in Spain over allegations of tax fraud.
 Now, a Barcelona judge has approved her case to move to trial, where she will face six counts of tax fraud.
 How did we get here, you ask?
 Back in 2018, Spanish prosecutors charged Shakira with tax evasion, alleging that the singer had failed to pay more than $16 million in taxes on income she earned between 2012 and 2014.
 (The charges arrived nearly a year after Shakira was named in the 2017 Paradise Papers, a sprawling investigation into the ways the rich and famous legally hide money offshore).
 Shakira categorically denied the prosecutors’ allegations.
 Central to her case was the question of where she lived between 2012 and 2014: While the singer denied living in Spain during that time, officially listing her residence as the Bahamas, Spanish prosecutors insisted she was claiming the Bahamas for tax purposes (tax rates are significantly lower in the Bahamas, where Shakira bought a private island in 2011).
 Though Shakira and her ex, Spanish soccer player Gerard Pique, lived in Barcelona together for several years, the singer did not officially list Spain as her residence until 2015.

-Now the case is again picking up steam.
-Earlier this week, representatives for Shakira announced that the singer had decided to go to trial instead of accepting a deal offered by prosecutors to settle allegations that she defrauded Spain’s government, with the singer’s PR firm saying she “trusts her innocence and chooses to leave the issue in the hands of the law.”
-Reuters has reported that a Spanish prosecutor is seeking an eight-year prison term as well a fine of over $23 million should Shakira be found guilty.
+The case picked up steam over the summer, after representatives for Shakira announced that the singer had decided to go to trial instead of accepting a deal offered by prosecutors to settle allegations that she defrauded Spain’s government, with the singer’s PR firm saying she “trusts her innocence and chooses to leave the issue in the hands of the law.”
+Per Reuters, a Spanish prosecutor sought an eight-year prison term as well a fine of over $23 million should Shakira be found guilty.
 For her part, Shakira addressed the allegations in a recent Elle interview, calling them “false accusations.”

 Below, everything to know about the case.